Battle of Hébuterne: The British Third Army

-On 20 July 1915, the Third Army of the British Expeditionary Force (BEF) began to relieve the tired 21st and 22nd divisions, which had rarely been out of action since September 1914, with the 4th Division and the 48th (South Midland) Division.
+On 20 July 1915, the Third Army of the British Expeditionary Force (BEF) began to relieve the tired 21st Division and the 22nd Division, which had rarely been out of action since September 1914, with the 4th Division and the 48th (South Midland) Division.
 The relief by the British was to free French units from what had become a quiet sector of the Western Front, useful for introducing raw troops to trench warfare, before moving to more active fronts.
-The British took over from Hébuterne to the Ancre, between the experienced Frenchy 56th Division to the north and the new 154th Division to the south.
+The British took over from Hébuterne to the Ancre, between the experienced French 56th Division to the north and the new 154th Division to the south.
 The 1/6th Royal Warwickshire Regiment replaced the 92e Regiment d'infanterie at Hébuterne on 21 July and during the night of 30/31 July, X Corps, with the 51st (Highland) Division, 18th (Eastern) Division and the 5th Division took over from the French 22nd, 151st and part of the 28th Division from the Ancre to the Somme.
 Much of the French artillery and engineer units stayed behind to support the British as they got used to their new positions.
-The 21st and 22nd divisions returned to the line south of the Somme from Frise to Foucaucourt a few weeks later.
+The 21st Division and the 22nd Division returned to the line south of the Somme from Frise to Foucaucourt a few weeks later.